DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

 1.	**PivotDetailExtension** – contains the code related to the extension.
 This project produces a custom class library (_PivotDetailExtension.dll_) that can be referenced and reused in other Designer / Viewer applications.
 2.	**DesignerSample** – is a simple dashboard designer application that demonstrates how to use the extension.

-This approach has the following limitations:
-1. When you duplicate the Pivot item, the state of the **Display Details** option is ignored.
-2. The **Display Details** option's changes cannot be reverted by the "Undo" and "Redo" Ribbon buttons.

 Below you find a step-by-step instruction that shows to create the extension from scratch.
 You can divide the task implementation to several parts: